Assistant to the Director of Undergraduate Studies:

 Mathematical preparation for the junior and senior courses in physics.
 Vector analysis, Fourier series and integrals, ordinary differential equations, matrices, partial differential equations, and boundary-value problems.

 PHYS-UA 110 Identical to BIOL-UA 110, CHEM-UA 671.
-Prerequisite: PHYS-UA 12 or PHYS-UA 93 or permission of the instructor.
+Prerequisite: General Physics II (PHYS-UA 12) or Physics II (PHYS-UA 93) or permission of the instructor.
 Lecture and laboratory.
 Offered in the fall.
 5 points.

 Introduction to basic analog and digital electronics used in modern experiments and computers, for students from any science discipline.
 Basic concepts and devices presented in lecture are studied in the laboratory.
 Topics include filters, power supplies, transistors, operational amplifiers, digital logic gates, and both combinatorial and sequential digital circuits.
 Students learn the functions of modern electronic instrumentation and measurement.

 Introduces the experiments and techniques of modern physics.
-Students have at their option a variety of open-ended experiments they can pursue, including the use of microcomputers for data analysis.
-Experimental areas include optical spectroscopy, the Mossbauer Effect, cosmic rays, magnetic resonance, condensed matter, and relativistic mass.
+Students choose their experiments and may use microcomputers for data analysis.
+Experimental areas include optical spectroscopy, the Mössbauer effect, cosmic rays, magnetic resonance, condensed matter, and relativistic mass.

 Intermediate-level course on the principles and applications of dynamics.
 Emphasis on the formulation of problems and their numerical solution.
 Topics include conservation laws, central force motion, Lagrange's and Hamilton's equations, normal modes and small oscillations, and accelerated reference frames.

-Introduction to the experimental basis and the formal mathematical structure of quantum mechanics.
-Topics include foundational experiments, wave-participle duality, wavefunctions, the uncertainty principle, the time independent Schrodinger equation and its applications to one-dimensional problems and the hydrogen atom, angular momentum, and spin; Hilbert Space, operators, and observables; time independent perturbation theory; atomic spectra.
+Introduction to the experimental basis and formal mathematical structure of quantum mechanics.
+Topics include foundational experiments, wave-particle duality, wave functions, the uncertainty principle, the time-independent Schrödinger equation and its applications to one-dimensional problems and the hydrogen atom, angular momentum, and spin; Hilbert Space, operators, and observables; time-independent perturbation theory; atomic spectra.

-Continuation of PHYS-UA 123.
-Topics include the time dependent Schrödinger equation, the Schrödinger and Heisenberg description of quantum systems, time dependent perturbation theory, scattering theory, quantum statistics, and applications to atomic, molecular, nuclear, and elementary particle physics.
+Continuation of Quantum Mechanics I (PHYS-UA 123).
+Topics include the time-dependent Schrödinger equation, the Schrödinger and Heisenberg description of quantum systems, time-dependent perturbation theory, scattering theory, quantum statistics, and applications to atomic, molecular, nuclear, and elementary particle physics.

 Introduction to electrodynamics with applications to physical problems.
 Topics include electrostatics, magnetostatics, Maxwell's equations, electromagnetic forces, electromagnetic waves, radiation from accelerating charges and currents, and special relativity.

-PHYS-UA 133 Prerequisites: PHYS-UA 105 or permission of the instructor.
+PHYS-UA 133 Prerequisite: Classical and Quantum Waves (PHYS-UA 105) or permission of the instructor.
 3 points.

 Introduction to physical and geometrical optics.
 Wave phenomena including diffraction, interference, first-order and higher-order coherence.
 Holography, phase contrast and atomic force microscopy, and limits of resolution are some of the subjects included.
-Topics include atomic energy levels and radiative transitions, detectors from photon counting to bolometers in the infrared.
+Topics include atomic energy levels and radiative transitions, and detectors from photon counting to bolometers for infrared radiation.

-PHYS-UA 135 Prerequisite: PHYS-UA 105 or permission of the instructor.
+PHYS-UA 135 Prerequisite: Classical and Quantum Waves (PHYS-UA 105) or permission of the instructor.
 Offered every other year.
 3 points.

 Designed as an introduction to condensed matter physics for students with knowledge of elementary quantum mechanics.
-Topics include crystal structure, lattice vibrations, and the energy band theory of metals and semiconductors.
-Topics include the electronic, magnetic, and optical properties of solids and some modern research topics such as the physics of nano-structures, soft condensed matter physics, and superconductivity.
+Topics include crystal structure, lattice vibrations, and the energy band theory of metals and semiconductors; the electronic, magnetic, and optical properties of solids; and some modern research topics, such as the physics of nanostructures, soft condensed matter physics, and superconductivity.

-Particle physics is the study of the very fundamental constituents of matter and of the forces between them.
-By its nature it is microscopic, but it also connects with astrophysics and cosmology on the largest scales.
-This course introduces the most important advances in elementary particle physics.
-It centers on journal articles in which these advances were first published, with overview lectures, original reading, discussion, and student presentations.
+The fundamental constituents of matter and the forces between them are microscopic, but also connect to the large-scale realms of astrophysics and cosmology.
+Close reading of journal articles in which the most important advances in elementary particle physics were first published, with overview lectures, discussion, and student presentations.
 Topics include the discovery of elementary particles in cosmic rays, antimatter, symmetries found in nature, and the invention of the Quark model of elementary particles and its experimental verification.

 Topics include relation of entropy to probability and energy to temperature; the laws of thermodynamics; Maxwell-Boltzmann, Bose-Einstein, and Fermi-Dirac statistics; equations of state for simple gases and chemical and magnetic systems; and elementary theory of phase transitions.

-PHYS-UA 150 Prerequisite: PHYS-UA 95 or permission of the instructor.
+PHYS-UA 150 Prerequisite: Physics III (PHYS-UA 95) or permission of the instructor.
 Offered every other year.
 4 points.

 Introduction to modern astrophysical problems with an emphasis on the physical concepts involved: radio, optical, and X-ray astronomy; stellar structure and evolution; white dwarfs, pulsars, and black holes; and galaxies, quasars, and cosmology.

-Using basic physical concepts such as energy, entropy and force, explores biology from a different perspective.
-Presents a survey of basic biological processes at all levels of organization (molecular, cellular, organismal, and population) in the light of simple ideas from physics.
-To illustrate this approach, examines a few contemporary research topics, including self-assembly, molecular motors, low Reynolds fluid dynamics, optical imaging, and single-molecule manipulation.
-Attempts to construct links between fundamental concepts of biology and physics and to expose enormous open questions in the life sciences from the point of view of a physicist.
-Geared toward students with a background in mathematics and the physical sciences.
+Basic biological processes at all levels of organization (molecular, cellular, organismal, and population) in the light of simple ideas from physics.
+Topics include self-assembly, molecular motors, low Reynolds fluid dynamics, optical imaging, and single-molecule manipulation.
+Intended for students with a background in mathematics and the physical sciences.

-PHYS-UA 170 Prerequisite: PHYS-UA 120 or permission of the instructor.
-Offered in the spring.
+PHYS-UA 170 Prerequisite: Dynamics (PHYS-UA 120) or permission of the instructor.
+Offered every other year in the spring.
 3 points.

-This course provides an introduction to general relativity, stressing physical phenomena and their connection to experiments and observations.
-Topics include: special relativity, gravity as geometry, black holes, gravitational waves, cosmology, Einstein equations.
+Provides an introduction to general relativity, stressing physical phenomena and their connection to experiments and observations.
+Topics include special relativity, gravity as geometry, black holes, gravitational waves, cosmology, Einstein equations.

-PHYS-UA 210 Prerequisite: PHYS-UA 106 or permission of the instructor, and knowledge of a scientific programming language (such as C, C++, Fortran, or Python).
+PHYS-UA 210 Prerequisites: Mathematical Physics (PHYS-UA 106) or permission of the instructor, and knowledge of a scientific programming language (such as C, C++, Fortran, or Python).
 Offered every year.
 4 points.

 PHYS-UA 800 Prerequisites vary with the topic.
 Offered occasionally.
 3 points.